-We are receiving reports of spam with the subject of "GENERAL DEPAUW ERROR" circulating through campus email.
-Please do not click on any links or attachments nor should you reply to any suspicious emails.
+We are receiving reports of phishing attempts with the subject of "Your EIIA Account Information" circulating through campus email.
+When you receive a suspicious email like this, do not click on any links or attachments and do not reply to it.

 - Select the suspicious email in your mailbox, then click Report spam to remove it from your account and to report it to Google.
 When you do this, you may be given two options:

 - Report spam - Choose this option - CHOOSE OPTION 1.